 The French cuisine as it was created over the last hundreds of years is the product of continuous enhancements over the years, and the next chapter is to be written integrating veganism.
-The French cuisine is part of our French culture and as any culture can die when it is closed to adapting itself.
+French cuisine is part of our French culture and any culture can die when it is closed to adapting itself.
 The biggest challenge French cuisine is facing right now is double, it’s our inability to enhance and the pretentiousness that comes with it which translates into real life in people claiming it’s not the « real deal » if not with meat and dairy.
 However, traditionally, a lot of transformations have been made in French cooking.

-Some of the innovation in the french cuisine in the far past seem self-evident now.
+Some of the innovations in French cuisine in the far past seem self-evident now.
 For example, an iconic dish as Coqs au vin started with the use of the rooster but now typically uses a chicken.
 That was probably a change for the better, some argue, while we could argue that in the light of what we know today this change has to be made now towards a vegan and delicious version of these traditional dishes.
 By the creativity that made French cuisine famous in the first place.
 The possibilities are endless and so are the possibilities to be creative with this dish, whether it is Coqs au vin, or with French cuisine in general.

-While to a certain degree, there is dogmatism that leads to a certain loss of attractiveness in French cuisine, our French cuisine is not set in stone and what is essential to its flavouring by herbs and vegetables, cooking techniques and its creativity.
+While to a certain degree, there is dogmatism that leads to a certain loss of attractiveness in French cuisine, our French cuisine is not set in stone and what is essential to its flavoring by herbs and vegetables, cooking techniques, and its creativity.
 As for its future in a world that consumes less meat and dairy, well, the future of French cuisine is what we French will make of it!

 All there is left to do is leave you with a few simple ideas on how to veganize recipes and create French vegan food